1. The First Anglo-Burmese War began in __________.

 Explanation: Nepal lost Kumaon-Garhwal, Bhutan lost the Duars.

-96. The British maintained Nepalese Gurkha regiments mainly because:
+96. The British maintained Nepalese Gurkha regiments mainly because__________.

 A) Gurkhas were loyal and brave soldiers